Before we begin, you will need to install these packages

 ## [1] "content" "url" "response"

-links to the data itself
+The url links to the data itself

 ## [1] "https://elections.huffingtonpost.com/pollster/api/v2/charts/trump-job-approval/pollster-chart-poll-questions.tsv"

-contains the polling data:
+The content contains the polling data:

 ## # A tibble: 970 x 14